 • Member of the UK BSI (SVS/3) Technical committee for the review of ISO 20252 standard

 • MRS Market Research Quality Standards Advisory Board member (MRQSAB)

-Jackie has overall responsibility for the GfK UKs Research & Quality Department which oversees the implementation of ISO 9001 and ISO 20252 standards within GfK.
-Jackie regularly contributes to standards review changes in industry guidelines for the MRS and ESOMAR.
+Jackie has overall responsibility for the GfK UK Research & Quality Department which oversees the implementation of ISO 9001 and ISO 20252 standards within GfK.
+Her wider responsibilities means assumes the role of Quality Assurance Director for GfK Northern, Central and Eastern Europe (NCE).
+Jackie regularly contributes to standards review changes in industry guidelines for the MRS and ESOMAR

 Brian’s current role utilises organisational and management skills, as well as focus and dedication to deliver quality fieldwork.
 During the past five years, he has worked on numerous projects with varying clients so has the commercial awareness – and the optimism – to deliver the next project better then the last.

 Since arriving in the UK, Brian has enjoyed ethnography, and the cultural interpretation of the British language, humour, folklore, history and intrinsic customs.
 What he misses the most about America is the food, sunshine, hunting, and American football.
 However, he feels there are many similarities between the two countries and his emic perspective is that the people are the same in both places; there are the good, bad and indifferent.

 In his role at Watermelon Adam oversees both a call centre of circa 100 booths and a remote team of 13 regional directors and a core team of 800 interviewers – so maintaining a focus on quality is a challenge, albeit one he’s extremely passionate about.